A Conversation on The Lost Scrolls of Ryukyu

 The warmth and hospitality of the local martial arts community offered a sense of belonging, and the focus shifted to the training itself.

-The seminar delved beyond the realm of “fancy moves” and flashy techniques.
+The seminar was attempting to go beyond the realm of “fancy moves” and flashy techniques.
 Our focus was on unlocking the hidden potential of traditional forms and exploring their practical applications in dynamic real-world scenarios.
-We emphasized the importance of anticipation, sensitivity to the opponent, adapting to the opposition, and even turning their aggression against them, like a water droplet navigating a powerful torrent.
+We emphasized the importance of anticipation, sensitivity to the opponent, adapting to the opposition, and even turning their aggression against them.

 Master Will Just working a Knife Hand Strike whilst walking his opponent down the line